Confronting climate risk: what the 2019 UN Climate Action Summit should deliver

 - Professor Myles Allen: Leader of the Climate Dynamics Group at the Department of Physics and Professor of Geosystem Science at the School of Geography and the Environment

-- Professor Sir David Hendry: Co-director of the University’s Climate Econometrics project
+- Professor Sir David Hendry: Co-director of the Climate Econometrics project, Institute for New Economic Thinking, Oxford Martin School

 - Dr Friederike Otto: Acting Director of the University’s Environmental Change Institute

-- Dr Marco Springmann: Senior Researcher at the Nuffield Department for Population Health
+- Dr Marco Springmann: Senior Researcher, Nuffield Department of Population Health and Oxford Martin Programme on the Future of Food

 To register please contact Laurence Garfield, Government and Community Relations Officer: email@example.com